 Operator | Description | Example |

-Is | Evaluates to true if the variables on either side of the operator point to the same object and false otherwise. | x is y, here is results in 1 if id(x) equals id(y). |
+Is | Evaluate to true if the variables on either side of the operator point to the same object and false otherwise. | x is y, here it results in 1 if id(x) equals id(y). |

-is not | Evaluates to false if the variables on either side of the operator point to the same object and true otherwise. | x is not y, here is not results in 1 if id(x) is not equal to id(y). |
+is not | Evaluate to false if the variables on either side of the operator point to the same object and true otherwise. | x is not y, there are no results in 1 if id(x) is not equal to id(y). |

 Conclusion:

-After having the knowledge of the above mentioned built-in functions regarding string, one can easily play with strings.
+After having the knowledge of the above-mentioned built-in functions regarding string, one can easily play with strings.
 Python built-in functions of string can be used in text analysis and string processing.